Last updated on February 13, 2026

 Sunder the Gateway | Illustration by Titus Lunter

-This seems like a great, flexible mechanic, to me.
-I’d rank Incubator tokens under Treasures and Clues, I think, but above Food, Blood, and Powerstones.
+This is a great, flexible mechanic to me.
+I rank Incubator tokens under Treasures and Clues, but above Food, Blood, and Powerstones.

 Which incubate cards do you think are the best?
-What builds would you put them into?
-Let me know in the comments below or over on the Draftsim Discord.
+What builds do you put them into?
+Let me know in the comments or over on the Draftsim Discord.

 Follow Draftsim for awesome articles and set updates: